nzbin/InDiv/README.md

   - **`$template` must be parceled by a father Dom in lifecycle `$bootstrap()`**

     1. this.$template is used to set component html
-    2. this.$components is used to declared $components
+    2. this.$componentList is used to declared $components

     ```javascript
     $bootstrap() {